15 great places for kids in Wisconsin

 The northeast corner of Wisconsin is a bubbling froth of rivers, a mecca for whitewater kayakers.

-Nearby, many outfitters offer rafting and tubing day trips on the Wolf, Peshtigo and Menominee rivers.
-Travel Wisconsin lists them.
+Nearby, many outfitters offer rafting and tubing day trips on the Wolf, Peshtigo and Menominee rivers, including Shotgun Eddy.

 See them on excursions via launch, the amphibious Ducks or canoe.
 And teen-agers like the jet-boat excursions.